geoffrey-g-delhomme/ultralytics/README.md

 # YOLOv8 + LARD

-This repository contains material to train YOLOv8 neural network on the [LARD](https://github.com/deel-ai/LARD) dataset, for both detection and segmentation tasks, with following performance metrics:
+This repository contains material to train YOLOv8 neural network on the [LARD](https://github.com/deel-ai/LARD) dataset, for both detection and segmentation tasks.

+**All the material is accessible from the `LARD.ipynb` notebook.**

 ## Metrics